miobix/InventoryManager/README.md

 - Edit a purchase checks if there is enough in inventory first
 - Practiced some text validation on textBox: RegEx for emails and for empty strings

+## 230816
+- Created new Form to display reports
+- Practiced new queries to the DD using filters for date and values
+- Added 2 charts to display summary of sales and product information
+- Practiced how to handle DataTable
+- Practiced how to modify the appearance of the tables

 #### Some pendings / ideas